Federal Court of Australia Enforces Foreign Arbitral Award of $40 Million

 The parties to the dispute were a Chinese construction Company (Guoao Group) and a Chinese national (Ms Xue).
 Ms Xue had significant business interests in China, but resided in Australia.
 The parties’ dispute arose in relation to their joint venture and funding agreements for the development and construction of an aged care village in China.
 The joint venture was arranged through a new joint venture company with shareholdings allocated to Ms Xue and related entities, as well as a 51% shareholding to Guoao Group.
 Through a further agreement Guouo Group had an approximate 25% interest in the overall project.

 The parties referred their dispute to the Beijing Arbitration Commission.
-The joint venture company was not a party to the arbitration.The arbitral tribunal found in favour of Guoao Group and ordered Ms Xue to pay Gouao Group over AUD40 million (being payment for the shares in the joint venture entity and shareholder loans by Guoao Group) without transferring back to Ms Xue the shares in the joint venture entitiy.
+The joint venture company was not a party to the arbitration.The arbitral tribunal found in favour of Guoao Group and ordered Ms Xue to pay Gouao Group over AUD40 million (being payment for the shares in the joint venture entity and shareholder loans by Guoao Group) without transferring back to Ms Xue the shares in the joint venture entity.

 Ms Xue made a number of unsuccessful challenges to the award in the Chinese courts.
 Guoao Group successfully enforced and recovered some of the award debt in China against Ms Xue’s assets.
 However, there were insufficient assets for full recovery.